stonemjs/docs/src/docs/architecture/middleware.md

 #### Use `next()` with Intention

 Call `next()` only when you're ready to pass control forward.
-Modify the context before it, and the result after it — but avoid calling it conditionally or in multiple branches unless absolutely necessary.
+Modify the context before it, and the result after it, but avoid calling it conditionally or in multiple branches unless absolutely necessary.

 #### Use Aliases for Reusability